 But, if that laminated translated menu has a wide variety from hamburgers, steak, to spaghetti Bolognese and sushi, then you know you’re in the wrong place.

-I’m not saying you can only dine in establishments that serve livers, frog and all kinds of balls, but Paris has plenty of small bistros and little eateries that serve some type of food to your liking.
+I’m not saying you can only dine-in establishments that serve livers, frogs and all kinds of balls, but Paris has plenty of small bistros and little eateries that serve some type of food to your liking.
 I love how Paris has so many hamburger restaurants.
 And I’m not talking about those with a clown or king.
 I’m talking about artisanal places, with french bread and actual minced meat (or vegan option) for your patty.
 And because it is Paris, they have like 20 varieties of the cheeseburger, so I’m golden.